%201.png)

 -

-Sensory Integration Education Network
+Sensory Integration Education (SIE) Network

 -

-Intellectual Disability Advisory Group of the AOTI
+Intellectual Disability Advisory Group (IDAG) of the AOTI

 -

-Assisted Decision Making Act working group AOTI
+Assisted Decision Making Act (ADMA 2015) working group AOTI